-On the dawn of the twenty-third day, within the last month of the twelfth year of the third millennium, it shall come to pass.
+On the dawn of the twenty-third day, within the last month of the tenth year of the third millennium, it shall come to pass.
 The Great Dragon will rise from the deep, and he shall meet the kings of the ocean and die among them.
 The Soldier shall wield the White Flame, and he shall lead his Witness into the darkness below.
-The Witness shall raise the Nightwalker to slay the Bladed Man.
-The Beast shall raise her eyes to the sky, and behold a rain of fire and water shall engulf the land; and the Beast will not know her sister, and the world will crumble still.
+The Witness shall raise the Nightwalker to slay the Bladed Man and he shall fall to his feet in pain and despair.
+The Beast shall raise her eye to the sky, and behold a rain of fire and water shall engulf the land; but the Beast will not know her sister, and the world will crumble still.

 Her heart began to pound in her chest.
 Her hands and legs were shaking.
 Swallowing again, she tried to tell herself that the date was a coincidence, that it had nothing to do with her dream.
 She had a rational, scientific mind; there was no reason to believe the page.
 After all, prophecies were the results of a mentally ill or epileptic mind whose hallucinations were misinterpreted by the religious as messages from an imaginary god.
 She closed her eyes and mumbled words of encouragement to herself.
 There was no connection.